MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/security-compliance-overview.md

 ### Safe Attachments

-While, at this time, ATP safe attachments are not available in Microsoft Teams, they should become available at a later date, and you can check back here for an update when that happens.
+While, at this time, ATP safe attachments are not available in Microsoft Teams, they should become available at a later date, and when that happens, we'll update this content to let you know.

 ## Compliance

-Teams has a wide range of information to help you with audit log search, eDiscovery and legal hold for channels, chats and files, as well as mobile application management with Microsoft Intune.
+Teams has a wide range of information to help you with compliance areas, including retention policies, Data Loss Protection (DLP), eDiscovery and legal hold for channels, chats and files, audit log search, as well as mobile application management with Microsoft Intune.
 We've provided some information on all these topics below, and you can go to the Office 365 Security & Compliance Center to manage these settings.

 ### Retention Policies